LexieLiu19/Info6205-Program-Structure-and-Algorithms/src/main/java/edu/neu/coe/info6205/union_find/Assignment_4_Report.md

 - NUID：002761429
 - Date: Feb.11,2023.

+## 0. Tasks:

+#### 1. Implement height-weighted Quick Union with Path Compression and pass the unit tests;
+#### 2. Build UFClient: include a  `count` method to count the connections and `main` method to run tests.
+#### 3. Observe and draw conclusions about the relationships between n and connections, n and the number of random number pairs.

+## 1. Files:

-## 0. The files needed or I modified in assignment 4:
+###  The files I modified and added in assignment 4:

 - [UF_HWQUPC.java](/src/main/java/edu/neu/coe/info6205/union_find/UF_HWQUPC.java)
     - Added the implementation of `find`, `mergeComponents`, `doPathCompression`
       methods:
 ```
     /**
      * Returns the component identifier for the component containing site {@code p}.